Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 The links all lead to actual accounts the band has on these platforms.

-Although the conceptual contents of the footer don't differ for any of the pages, the footer doesn't look the same for all of the pages, for reasons that will be spoken about when speaking about each of those pages further down.
+Although the conceptual contents of the footer don't differ for any of the pages (i.e. every footer on the website, no matter what page it's on, contains said links to the band's social media profiles), the footer doesn't look the same for all of the pages, for reasons that will be spoken about when speaking about each of those pages further down.

 ### *News*